EHubert/PythonBacktesting/README.md

 # PythonBacktesting
 Backtesting strategies using Backtrader and AlphaVantage

-Build your local virtual environment using the requirements.txt file
+To setup your local environment: Build your local virtual environment using the requirements.txt file

 PullAndPlot.py is the main file.
 It currently Plots AAPL in 1-min time intervals using AlphaVantage and MatPlotLib to plot.